|12 Point Design/hosting/homeschool.asp|

 Here are a few example sites using the Templating Engine:

-Here are a few example sites using the WordPress Blog engine:
+Here are a few example sites using WordPress:

 I'm sure I'm forgetting several sites I've worked on recently, but the gist of it is that they don't have to look like cookie-cutter websites and they expose a bunch of nifty features and don't require any previous web design experience to create.
 Below you'll see the source of an example page on one of the sites, but suffice it to say that the only *required* text on the page are two lines, one above the content and one below.
 This creates the menu, the header, applies the layout and design, and helps you allocate your time back on the content where it belongs.

 Basically, I provide any and every feature you could ever want (including very cool E-mail services) *except* FrontPage Extensions.
 FrontPage Extensions are the least secure webservice out there so I refuse to use them on my servers.
 This does not mean that FrontPage will not work with our hosting services.
-It means that FrontPage must be configured to use FTP or SFTP to connect to the server and some of the native FrontPage 'interactive' elements (like Java buttons) will not function.
+It means that FrontPage must be configured to use FTP or SFTP to connect to the server and some of the native FrontPage 'interactive' elements (like Java buttons) will not function (they wouldn't work today anyway).
 Every one of the features that FrontPage Extensions provide can be accomplished using other features on the server.

 Just about any application can be used for web design.
 I personally use Notepad for much of my development, and for the rest I frequently use DreamWeaver or other WYSIWYG editors.
 You need not purchase a $300 HTML editor or graphics editor to be able to create a webpage.
 There are many freeware and open source equivalents that can do it for you, and soon you will have the ability to use a web-based interface to create and edit pages across your hosted site on 12PointDesign.